tewarid/dotnet-tools/README.md

 ## HTTP Listener Tool

 Simple HTTP/s server built using [System.Net.HttpListener](https://msdn.microsoft.com/en-us/library/system.net.httplistener.aspx).
 You can use it to serve static content and to test REST clients.
 It can respond to HTTP requests with content, content type, and status code derived from a file stored in a folder.
 For example, if a folder has a single file called `200.json`, it will respond to an HTTP request for that folder with a status code of 200, a content type of `application/json`, and body containing the contents of the file.
 It it finds a file with status code 302 in its name, it redirect the client to the URL contained in the file.
 It does not return any content for the HEAD HTTP request.
-MIME type mapping is performed using the [Media Type Map](https://www.nuget.org/packages/MediaTypeMap/) library.
+File extension to content type mapping is performed using the [Media Type Map](https://www.nuget.org/packages/MediaTypeMap/) library.

 ## ICMP Tool